The Bankrate promise

-With most mortgages, the lender that originates the loan doesn’t actually hold onto it.
-Instead, the loan gets bought and sold on the secondary mortgage market, which helps free up capital so more borrowers can get loans.
-There are, however, some exceptions that don’t wind up being bought and sold.
+With most mortgages, the lender who originates the loan doesn’t actually hold onto it.
+Instead, it sells the mortgage on the secondary mortgage market, which helps free up capital so it can loan money to more borrowers.
+There are, however, some exceptions to the rule: loans that don’t wind up being bought and sold.
 These are called portfolio loans.

 What is a portfolio loan?

 Why does that matter?
-With a portfolio loan, the lender gets to set the standards — what kind of credit score they’ll approve and how much money they’ll offer to the borrower, for example — instead of adhering to the standards put in place by Freddie Mac and Fannie Mae.
+With a portfolio loan, the lender gets to set the standards— what kind of credit score they’ll approve and how much money they’ll offer to the borrower, for example — instead of adhering to the standards put in place by the Federal Housing Finance Agency (FHFA) and used by Freddie Mac and Fannie Mae, the government-sponsored enterprises (GSEs) that back and buy most mortgage loans in the U.S.

 How portfolio loans work

-A portfolio loan has plenty in common with non-portfolio mortgages: You’re still going to apply to borrow a chunk of money, and a lender will assign a level of risk to you as a customer based on the likelihood that you’ll pay it back.
+Procedure-wise, a portfolio loan has plenty in common with non-portfolio mortgages: You’re still going to apply to borrow a chunk of money, and a lender will assign a level of risk to you as a customer based on the likelihood that you’ll pay it back.
+That risk level helps determine the loan interest rate and other terms.
+If you agree to these terms and take out the mortgage, you’ll receive a lump sum that you agree to repay in monthly installments over a set time.